kevinolega/minimalchanges/_posts/2012-02-16-how-i-shop-or-buy.md

 I look for what I have or what I can get for free as an alternative for what I want to buy

-I ask Ish -I won't get to do this as often now.
+I ask someone-I won't get to do this as often now.

 I ask other friends